wesamhaboush/configuration-maven-plugin/README.md

 * Using Maven Classifiers
 * Using Environment Variables

 Try all of them before deciding what to go with.
+For a discussion on the subject, see [Configuration Management in Maven](http://www.codebreeze.co.uk/blog/2013/06/12/environment-configuration-management-in-maven/ "Configuration Management in Maven")